Experienced Atlanta Attorneys Handling Burn Injury Cases

 Chemical burn injuries can cause permanent disfigurement, scarring and may affect mobility.
 In some cases, serious chemical burn injuries can result in death.
 If a serious burn has changed your life forever, we’re here for you.

 If you come into contact with an electrical current, you may sustain an electrical burn injury.
 Unlike other types of burn injuries, electrical burn injuries can lead to health conditions outside of burns to the skin and tissue.
 Victims may experience heart fibrillations, brain damage, internal damage and damage to the nervous system due to the electric shock.

 Electrical burn injuries can be sustained at home or at work.
 At home, children in particular are vulnerable to electrical burns.
 They may put objects into an outlet or an electrical cord into their mouth.
-A landlord may be responsible for injuries in some cases, which may be grounds for a premises liability lawsuit.
-For example, if the landlord failed to replace faulty wiring.
+A landlord may be responsible for injuries in some cases, which may be grounds for a premises liability lawsuit – if, for instance, the landlord failed to replace faulty wiring.
 In other cases, an electrical burn at home may be due to a faulty product, which means you might be able to recover compensation in a product liability lawsuit.